 16) Registered Provider Refusal of an Applicant

 In certain circumstances, a Registered Provider may refuse the nomination of an applicant who has been shortlisted or withdraw an offer of accommodation if to do so, would conflict with their own Lettings Policy.
-An offer of accommodation may also be withdrawn if a property is not suitable for the households needs or the property fails to become available.
+An offer of accommodation may also be withdrawn if a property is not suitable for the households needs, the property fails to become available or the applicant does not pass any references.
 In such cases the Registered Provider will inform the applicant of their decision.

 17) Applicant Property Refusals